qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 easily do this by combining the snapping option and the *d* (distance) and *a* (angle) boxes.

-Before to start be your to have activated the snapping option see :ref:`snapping_tolerance`.
+Before to start be sure to have activated the snapping option see :ref:`snapping_tolerance`.

-Start editing a new feature and click on a vertex on the existing feature.
-Click on the *d* (keyboard shortcut :kbd:`d`) and *a* (keyboard shortcut :kbd:`a`) box and add the desired values.
+If you want to add a new feature (remember, the tool allows to work with all the digitizing tool like reshaping, splitting, etc.) click on a vertex on the existing feature.
+Click on the *d* (keyboard shortcut :kbd:`d`) and *a* (keyboard shortcut :kbd:`a`) boxes and add the desired values.
 You can now see in the canvas that your feature will start at an existing vertex and will have a precise length and angle:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_relative.png